RESEARCH

 Charlotte’s Research

-Over the years, I noticed that the way we attend to ourselves and the world around us has moral implications.
-I started a process of capturing my own practice of attention and this led me to work with other executives in a longitudinal action research project that eventually culminated in a PhD.
-The process changed my life both professionally and personally.
+Over time, I became increasingly aware that how we attend to ourselves and the world carries moral implications.
+This insight led me to begin documenting my own practice of attention.
+From there, I initiated a longitudinal action research project with senior executives, a process that ultimately culminated in a PhD.
+The journey proved deeply transformative, both professionally and personally.

-At University of the West of England’s Bristol Business School, I have the privilege of teaching MBA and MSc students from all over the world.
-This work has inspired me to research how our personal narratives inform how we make sense of the world, how we act and what we choose to pay attention to.
+At the University of the West of England’s Bristol Business School, I teach MBA and MSc students from around the world.
+This work continues to inform my research into how personal narratives shape our sense-making, guide our actions, and influence what we notice — and what we overlook.

-I have a long-standing research partnership with Dr Peter Simpson in which we are investigating the interplay between the practice of attention and Negative Capability.
-We published a book that explores this in some detail - you can find it here.
+Alongside this, I have a long-standing research partnership with Dr Peter Simpson, in which we investigate the relationship between practices of attention and Negative Capability.
+Together, we have published a book exploring this inquiry in depth.

 A full list of my publications is available here.